Updated: Aug 10

 ensuring that diversity is about people, as well as business growth and innovation will achieve this.

-Embedding diversity across all areas is a crucial activity of successful businesses
+Embedding diversity and inclusion across all areas is a crucial activity

 Globalization and the changing nature of business, means that relationship building with a much wider range of clientele is an absolute necessity for any business that intends to be relevant in the next 5 to 10 years.